-- the College's Head of Learner Support, provides information, advice and arranges support where necessary for learners with disabilities; - there is a range of specialist equipment, such as portable loops and Touch Typing Reading and Spelling (TTRS), which the College can make available for use by learners; - the College has enhanced the size of the staff team who support learners with disabilities as to continue to develop the range and scope of support the College can offer; - the staff corporate induction programme is in place which outlines the College's continuing commitment to current equalities legislation; - there is a continuing programme of staff development to ensure the provision of a high level of appropriate support for learners who have learning difficulties and/or disabilities; - specialist courses are available to meet a variety of learners' needs; there is a large team of specialist support tutors, signers and classroom assistants who ensure learners with disabilities or difficulties are not treated less favourably than a non-disabled learner; - counselling and welfare services are described in the College Charter, which is issued to learners together with the Complaints and Disciplinary Procedure leaflets at induction; - the College is assessed on an annual basis by Job Centre Plus to ensure that it is committed to being "positive about disabled people" and as such is entitled to use the "two tick" symbol; - the Director of HR, working with the HR team and College managers provides advice and support to staff who become disabled through working closely with organisations such as Access to Work and the RNIB; - the College undertakes and publishes equality impact assessments and has invested in an effective on-line toolkit to assist with this process; - the College has developed its first Single Equality Scheme.
+- there is a continuing programme of staff development to ensure the provision of a high level of appropriate support for learners who have learning difficulties and/or disabilities; - specialist courses are available to meet a variety of learners' needs; there is a large team of specialist support tutors, signers and classroom assistants who ensure learners with disabilities or difficulties are not treated less favourably than a non-disabled learner; - counselling and welfare services are described in the College Charter, which is issued to learners together with the Complaints and Disciplinary Procedure leaflets at induction; - the College is assessed on an annual basis by Job Centre Plus to ensure that it is committed to being "positive about disabled people" and as such is entitled to use the "two tick" symbol: - the Director of HR, working with the HR team and College managers provides advice and support to staff who become disabled through working closely with organisations such as Access to Work and the RNIB; - the College undertakes and publishes equality impact assessments and has invested in an effective on-line toolkit to assist with this process; - the College has developed a Single Equality Scheme.
 The Scheme describes in a single document how the College will fulfil its statutory duties to promote and foster equality of opportunity and avoid discrimination, demonstrate its commitment to placing the promotion and fostering of equality and diversity at the centre of every aspect of the College's work; and - the College was graded as 'good' for its commitment to equality and diversity by Ofsted in May 2010.
 During 2009/10, following learners' comments about divisions between subject areas, a series of activities has taken place within the College to promote successful cross-curricula working.